 Early diagnosis and optimal care with dignity for people affected by IC…

 The ICA was established in 1984 to put a face on all those affected by IC and remains today as the only non-profit health association solely dedicated to improving the quality of healthcare and lives of people living with IC.
 To fulfill its mission, the ICA pursues three core functions:

 - Advocacy: By rallying a grassroots network, the ICA raises awareness among legislators and government leaders about the need for increased levels of dedicated federal funding for IC research.
 ICA advocacy efforts also help empower patients around the country and the world, teaching them to become self-advocates for their healthcare needs.

 - Research: Each IC diagnosis means a new fight for someone’s spouse, parent, child, or friend.
-The ICA funds preliminary research, encouraging researchers to gather the data required to obtain larger government grants for further exploration to discover better treatments and ultimately a cure for interstitial cystitis.
+The ICA advocates for IC research funding through the Centers for Disease Control and Prevention (CDC), Department of Defense (DOD), and the National Institutes of Health (NIH) for further exploration to discover better treatments and ultimately a cure for IC.